-John C. Navin, professor of economics and finance and chair of that department specializes in public finance and labor economics.
+John C. Navin, professor of economics and finance and Interim Dean of the School of Business specializes in public finance and labor economics.
 Prior to joining the SIUE faculty, Navin was an analyst for both the Michigan Senate Fiscal Agency and the Michigan Department of Treasury in the Office of Taxation and Economic Policy.
 He earned his BS in business administration from Bowling Green State University and his MA and Ph.D. in economics from Michigan State University.
 Navin has published in Public Finance Quarterly, Growth and Change, Health Economics, Journal of Economics, Public Budgeting and Finance, International Review of Economics and Business and the Proceedings of the National Tax Association Annual Conference on Taxation.
 His current research interests include the role of excise taxes in state budget variability and the relationship between pollution and employment.

 Timothy S. Sullivan is an instructor in the SIUE Department of Economics and Finance, where he has been employed since 1995.
 He earned his Ph.D. in economics from the University of Maryland in 1995.
 Sullivan has performed numerous economic impact studies for universities, sports facilities, public infrastructure projects, hospitals, industrial facilities and retail developments.
 His other areas of expertise include local economic development, statistical methods and business forecasting.